-- Root form – The implant screw, usually made of titanium, mimics a tooth root and is surgically implanted in your jawbone.
+- Root form – The implant screw, usually made of titanium, mimics a tooth root and is surgically placed in your jawbone.

-- Prevent facial sagging – Without the support of your jawbone, your facial muscles will collapse and make your face look old and shriveled.
+- Prevent facial sagging – Without the support of your jawbone, your facial muscles will collapse and make you look older prematurely.
 Dental implants help prevent bone shrinkage and facial collapse because they stimulate the bone and promote growth.
-Read the details on our facial collapse page.
+Read the details on our facial collapse.

-The process of receiving dental implants includes the following steps:
+The dental implants process includes these steps:

 - Surgery – Surgically place an artificial root form (or screw), typically made of titanium, in your jawbone.